puppetlabs/puppet-docs/source/puppetdb/1/scaling_recommendations.markdown

 PuppetDB can take advantage of multiple CPU cores to handle the commands in its queue.
 Each core can run a worker thread; by default, PuppetDB will use half of the cores in its machine.

-You can increase performance by running PuppetDB on a machine with many CPU cores and [tuning the number of worker threads][threads]:
+You can increase performance by running PuppetDB on a machine with many CPU cores and then [tuning the number of worker threads][threads]:

 * More threads will allow PuppetDB to keep up with more incoming commands per minute.
 Watch the queue depth in the performance dashboard to see whether you need more threads.
 * Too many worker threads can potentially starve the message queue and web server of resources, which will prevent incoming commands from entering the queue in a timely fashion.
 Watch your server's CPU usage to see whether the cores are saturated.